xingyuanzhao-project/UMN-ODIM-Data-Cleaning/report.md

    - If using only the "cleaner" PDFs, Docling should do the job IF these PDFs are truely "cleaner".
    - If taking the total rescraping route, select the correct elements from the HTML files.

-3. Fine-Tuning Using Shreya's Framework
+3. Fine-Tuning Using the Established Framework